Pupil Premium Strategy Statement – Brookfield Community School

 • We have a rigorous process for students where there is a request to drop an option and this is carefully thought through (e.g. some students are better placed to continue with subjects where the assessment is by terminal exams, rather than heavy coursework subjects)

-• We have introduced weekly student progress meetings for key vulnerable students involving a range of staff – 2 x Directors of Learning, Senior PSO, SENCO, House Leader.
-This has enabled us to work together to support these students, to review progress and agree key actions, many of whom are disadvantaged.
+• We continue to have weekly student progress meetings for key vulnerable students involving a range of staff – 2 x Directors of Learning, Senior PSO, SENCO, House Leader and the Phoenix Centre lead.
+This enables us to work together to support these students, to review progress and agree key actions, many of whom are disadvantaged.

 • Our most vulnerable or challenging students are allocated a ‘lead professional’ to oversee their support and build a positive relationship with the young person.